 The scattering intensity is incoherently summed over the domains with the corresponding weights.

-The DA approach implies that the particles share the common interference function but present there with their individual weights.
+The DA approach implies that the particles share the common structure but present there with their individual weights.
 There is still no coherence between different types of particles.

 For ordered structures with multiple particle types, use a Mixture: